ramimac/email_validate_python/README.md

-#what this script will do
+##Functionality

--will create a file "correct-emails.txt" with valid email  in same location where the script is.
+-Generates the file "correct-emails.txt" with valid emails in the same directory as the script.

--will create a file "fake-email.txt" with fake emails  in same location where the script is.
+-Generates the file "fake-email.txt" with fake emails in the same directory as the script.

-#how to run the script
+##Usage

 ./email_validate.py <your email file>